ARDA7787/big-data/README.md

 This project demonstrates end-to-end big data engineering by building a scholarly knowledge graph from multiple open data sources.
 We:

-1. **Ingest** millions of research papers from arXiv, PubMed, and OpenAlex APIs
+1. **Ingest** research papers from arXiv, PubMed, and OpenAlex APIs with year-balanced sampling
 2. **Model** data as a unified knowledge graph (papers, authors, venues, citations)
 3. **Analyze** at scale using Spark, GraphFrames, and MLlib
 4. **Serve** results via Elasticsearch and a FastAPI backend